smo0ths/UE4CommOpti/README.md

 In manage 3D settings:

 Anisotropic filtering:  Off for perf.
-App-controlled or force your own setting for quality
+App-controlled or force your own setting for quality (8x is nice)

 Low latency mode:
 1. Off and ~85% gpu usage for most med-lower end systems (assuming you cap fps correctly)